 What Do Migraines Have to Do with a Healthy Body Weight?

 The study was based on a body mass index (BMI) of 30 or higher for obesity and 18.5 or less for those who are underweight.
-The findings of the study were published in the April 12, 2017 issue of Neurology, available online.
+Neurology published the findings of the study on April 12, 2017.
 Researchers looked at 12 different studies and observed 288,981 people.

-It was discovered that obese people had a 27% higher chance of developing a migraine than those of normal weight.
-Those who were underweight had a 13% higher risk of having migraines.
-The study author, B. Lee Peterlin, DO, said this is similar to the risk of migraines among people who have ischemic heart disease or bipolar disorder, although, they are not sure why this is the case.
+The results showed that obese people had a 27% higher chance of developing a migraine than those of normal weight.
+Also, underweight people had a 13% higher risk of having migraines.
+The study author, B. Lee Peterlin, DO, said this is similar to the risk of migraines among people who have ischemic heart disease or bipolar disorder.
+However, they are not sure why this is the case.

 No matter what one’s body mass index is, it is vital to address the root cause of migraines in order to alleviate them.
-One connection has been noted between a misalignment of the upper neck vertebrae and migraine pain.
+Researchers have noted a connection between a misalignment of the upper neck vertebrae and migraine pain.
 How can this be corrected?

 Migraines Helped by Proper Spinal Alignment

 Upper cervical chiropractors have been working with migraine patients for many years now.
 We understand that when a misalignment occurs in either the C1 or C2 vertebra, it can negatively affect the central nervous system.
 Pressure from the misaligned bone may put the brainstem under stress, causing it to send improper signals about pain to the brain.
-Cerebral blood flow may also be restricted.
+Restriction of the cerebral blood flow may also happen.